GoogleCloudPlatform/knfsd-cache-utils/docs/changes/next.md

 5.17 is currently has too high a performance degradation in the new FS-Cache implementation.
 Currently observing a maximum of 40 MB/s per thread.

 Though the total throughput can still reach the maximum network speed (e.g. 1 GB/s) in aggregate the performance hit to individual clients shows a significant performance drop in workloads such as rendering.

+## Increase how much space is culled by cachefilesd

+Increase the `frun` and `brun` limits from 10% to 20%.
+This causes cachefilesd to reclaim more space once culling begins.
+The goal is to reduce how often cachefilesd needs to cull space when reading uncached data.

 ## Abort mounting export after 3 attempts